marcingesek79/emscripten-raylib-template/README.md

 It will generate .js and .wasm files in /page/ directory.
 They are named after CMAKE_PROJECT_NAME variable.

-2. Change /page/index.html src attribute to your .js file
+Change /page/index.html to use created .js file
 ```
 <script async type="text/javascript" src="<your_file>.js"></script>
 ```

-3.
+Create a server to see the result

 ```
 python3 -m http.server 8000 --directory page
 ```